AthenaX3/secureAPI/README.md

 ### Endpoints

   - **/api:** base path.
 All API endpoints paths start here
-  - **/api/signup:** An unprotected route.
+  - ** POST /api/signup** An unprotected route.
 User supplies the following FirstName(fname), LastName(lname), Username(username), Password(password), SecretAnswer(secret) which are stored in the database
-  - **/api/signin:** Unprotected route.
+  - **POST /api/signin:** Unprotected route.
 User supplies username and password which are queried against the db.
 If successful, a session is created with the username and generated token attached to it and stored in the database
-  - **/api/userdetails/:user:** Protected route.
+  - **GET /api/userdetails/:user:** Protected route.
 User supplies the username and password which is verified against the session token
-  - **/api/signout:** Protected resource.
+  - **POST /api/signout:** Protected resource.
 User session is destroyed and cleared from the session store

 ### Key Files